anypossiblew/tiven.wang/_posts/articles/sap/abap/2019-06-20-cds-text-and-value-help.md

 layout: post
 theme: UbuntuMono
 star: true
+series:
+  url: abap-cds
+  title: ABAP CDS
-title: ABAP CDS Text and Value Help
+title: Text and Value Help
 excerpt: "How to determine and provide texts and value help for a CDS view element in ABAP?"
 modified: 2019-06-20T11:51:25-04:00
 categories: articles